waddyano/esp32_tft/README.md

 4. Start your Arduino IDE.

-5. Build any of the Examples from the File->Examples->Mcufriend_kbv menu.  e.g. graphictest_kbv.ino: shows all the methods LCD_ID_readreg.ino:  diagnostic check to identify unsupported controllers.
+5. Build any of the Examples from the File->Examples->Mcufriend_kbv menu.  e.g.

+graphictest_kbv.ino: shows all the methods.

+LCD_ID_readreg.ino:  diagnostic check to identify unsupported controllers.

-HOW TO INSTALL AND USE: is now in "mcufriend_how_to.txt" CHANGE HISTORY:         is now in "mcufriend_history.txt"
+HOW TO INSTALL AND USE: is now in "mcufriend_how_to.txt"

+CHANGE HISTORY:         is now in "mcufriend_history.txt"